PrathameshPC77/jwt_authentication/README.md

   `JWT Settings:` The JWT settings can be configured in settings.py to customize the token lifetime, refresh behavior, and other options.

   `Database:` This project uses SQLite by default.
 You can configure a different database in settings.py if needed.

+   `Email Settings:` Configure the email backend in settings.py to enable password reset via email.
+For example, you can use SMTP with Gmail or any other email service provider.

 ## API Testing with Postman
 ### Importing the Postman Collection